Advances and challenges in single-molecule electron transport: Model based analytical results

-\paragraph*{Coulomb blockade.} In the limit $U=0$ the SIAM reduces to a single non-interacting resonant level with the width $\Gamma = \Gamma_\mathcal L + \Gamma_\mathcal R = 2\pi \sum_k |V_k|^2 \delta(\varepsilon_k)$.
-The limit $U\ne 0$ and small $\Gamma$ is also easy to understand: the level is decoupled from the leads and the molecular Hilbert space comprises four states, which describe the empty, the singly occupied (spin up/down) or the doubly occupied level.
+{\it Coulomb blockade.} In the limit $U=0$ the SIAM reduces to a single non-interacting resonant level with the width $\Gamma = \Gamma_\mathcal L + \Gamma_\mathcal R = 2\pi \sum_k |V_k|^2 \delta(\varepsilon_k)$.
+The limit other limit $U\ne 0$ and small $\Gamma$, the level is decoupled from the leads and the molecular Hilbert space comprises four states, which describe the empty, the singly occupied (spin up/down) or the doubly occupied level.
 The salient point of SIAM is that it can describe a configuration with partially filled orbitals (`open shells') and integer filling, $N_0 =\sum_\sigma\langle\hat n_{0\sigma}\rangle \approx 1$, that does not break spin-rotational invariance, i.e., does not display magnetism.
-This defines the regime of Coulomb-blockade, which prevails at non-vanishing $\Gamma$ and at large enough charging energy $U$ \cite{Anderson1961}, such that,\footnote{To reiterate this important point, recall the model of non-interacting particles.
-In this model, the filling of each orbital is either zero or two except when the orbital energy, $\varepsilon_0$, is resonant with the electrode's chemical potential: $ |\varepsilon_0 - E_\text{Fermi}|\lesssim \Gamma$.
-In the regime of Coulomb-blockade the filling can be odd-integer in a much larger regime $E_\text{Fermi}-\varepsilon_0 \lesssim U$.
-Also mean-field theories, such as Hartree-Fock, can realize odd-integer fillings in this parameter regime.
-However, this comes at the price of invoking magnetism, i.e., by spontaneously breaking spin-rotational invariance.
+This defines the regime of Coulomb-blockade, which prevails at non-vanishing $\Gamma$ and at large enough charging energy $U$ \cite{Anderson1961}, such that,\footnote{We reiterate: With non-interacting particles orbital fillings are either zero or two, except when the orbital energy, $\varepsilon_0$, is resonant with the chemical potential: $ |\varepsilon_0 - \Fermi|\lesssim \Gamma$.
+At large $U$ the filling can be odd-integer in a much larger regime $\Fermi-\varepsilon_0 \lesssim U$.
+Also mean-field theories, such as Hartree-Fock, can realize odd-integer fillings, but at the price of invoking magnetism, {\it i.e.}, by spontaneously breaking spin-rotational invariance.
 This mean-field artifact is known as the `symmetry dilemma.' }

-The (retarded) Green's function of the isolated level is a $2\times2$ matrix in spin space; it is spin-diagonal with entries, \be G_{0,\uparrow}(E) = \frac{1-\langle \hat n_{\text{0}\downarrow}\rangle}{E{-}\varepsilon_\text{0} {+} \ci0} + \frac{\langle \hat n_{\text{0}\downarrow}\rangle}{E{-}\varepsilon_\text{0} {-} U {+} \ci0} , \ee and similar for the spin-down component in the limit $\Gamma=0^+$ \cite{Bruus2004,Haug2008}.
+The (retarded) Green's function of the isolated level is a $2\times2$ matrix in spin space; it is spin-diagonal with entries, \be G_{0,\uparrow}(E) = \frac{1-\langle \hat n_{\text{0}\downarrow}\rangle}{E{-}\varepsilon_\text{0} {+} \ci0} + \frac{\langle \hat n_{\text{0}\downarrow}\rangle}{E{-}\varepsilon_\text{0} {-} U {+} \ci0} , \ee and similar for the spin-down component, in the limit $\Gamma=0^+$ \cite{Bruus2004,Haug2008}.
 Introducing the lead coupling, the two peaks of the $G_{0,\uparrow}(E)$ shift and acquire some broadening.
 In addition, a third peak emerges at the Fermi-energy, the Abrikosov-Suhl (also: Kondo) resonance, which signals the onset of the Kondo-effect.